nmajor/nmajor-src/_posts/2018-02-16-express-js-with-es6-and-babel.md

 ---
 Express.js doesn't come with es6 out of the box.
 But its actually not that hard to add.

-This is the best way I have found to add ES6 support to an express project.
-I'm going to go over how to easily add ES6 support to your project using the [babel-cli](https://www.npmjs.com/package/babel-cli "babel-cli").
+I'm going to go over how to easily add ES6 support to your project using the [babel-cli](https://www.npmjs.com/package/babel-cli "babel-cli"), as well as show you some of the things you need to do so your app will be ready for production later.

 {: .lead}
 <!–-break-–>